sherifessawy/Track-Simulation-Tool/README.md

 Since the equations in figure 1 did not take into consideration the time taken by the car to reach the final steady state condition after the weigh transfer is done, and to overcome this behaviour, 4 more equations were added to account for the transient response of the car to reach the final condition, This partially solved the issue  as seen in Figure 3.

-**This behaviour should be overcome completly when the tyre model used is one that resembles the real case and not a simplistic one**
+**This behaviour should be overcome completely when the tyre model used is one that resembles the real case and not a simplistic one**

 ## Code Formulation
 The code consists of 4 main functions: